DataDog/stratus-red-team/docs/comparison.md

 - Leonidas is a [fully-fledged web application](https://github.com/FSecureLABS/leonidas/blob/master/docs/deploying-leonidas.md) you deploy in your AWS account using Terraform, and then a CodePipeline pipeline.
 - Then, you use "Leo", the test case orchestrator, to hit the web API and detonate attack techniques.
 - Leonidas allows describing TTPs as [YAML](https://github.com/FSecureLABS/leonidas/blob/master/definitions/execution/modify-lambda-function-code.yml), making it easier to extend than Stratus Red Team.
-- Leonidas does not handle pre-requisites for detonating attack techniques.
+- Leonidas does not handle prerequisites for detonating attack techniques.
 - The attack techniques implemented by Leonidas are very granular, meaning it can be challenging to implement detection for them.
 See for instance: [STS Get Caller Identity](http://detectioninthe.cloud/discovery/sts_get_caller_identity/)
 - Leonidas comes with a set of suggested threat detection rules.
 However, as its attack techniques are very granular, it is practically impossible to use them as-is in a real production environment, as they would trigger many false positives.